 - 3 green onions, thinly sliced, including the greens of the onions

-First you’ve got to bake the potatoes SO scrub the potatoes clean, poke some holes in them, and then bake them in a 400 oven for about an hour or until done.
+First you’ve got to bake the potatoes, so scrub the potatoes clean, poke some holes in them, and then bake them in a 400 degree oven for about an hour or until done.

 Remove the potatoes from the oven and let cool enough to handle.
 Cut in half horizontally.
 Use a spoon to carefully scoop out the insides, saving the scooped potatoes for another use, leaving about 1/4 of an inch of potato on the skin.